 As I seek to better develop my own artistic voice to bring to the characters I inhabit, I am inspired by professional dancers all around the world, such as Gillian Murphy, Marianela Nunez, Lorena Feijoo, and Alina Seminova, their artistry, inhuman technical skill and electric performances.
 I think to myself, what would her approach be?
 What would she do?
 I’m also inspired by many of my peers who are demonstrating incredible mastery at my age.
 I am aware that I have my own stories to tell; my life has been full of powerful transformative experiences to draw on.

 I am very fortunate for the experiences I have had both at home and at dance.
-My parents are frugal, but very supportive.
+My parents are frugal, but very supportive, and for that, I feel very blessed.
 I attended Catholic primary school.
 You might think I’ve had it too easy.
 That may be true, but I try hard to not let it hold me back.
-I’ve also lost three grandparents who were close to me at a very young age, seen family anguish over immigration issues and help my dad with my disabled uncle.
+I’ve also lost three grandparents who were close to me at a very young age, seen family anguish over immigration issues and helped my dad with my disabled uncle.
 I know that just to get this far, took a great deal of luck too and I don’t take any of it for granted.

 I’m grateful for all of it.
-I’m grateful for my little brother who pushes my buttons but is always there for me.
-Of course, I’m grateful for my friends who have given me so much support.
-I’m even grateful for my rivals and critics for they have all made me stronger.
+I’m grateful for my brother Aidan, who is always there for me.
+Of course, I’m grateful for my friends who have given me so much support, and also for my teachers who have invested and believed in me.
+I am very grateful for my mentors, especially Gillian Murphy, for her wisdom and care for me.
+I’m very grateful for my critics, for they have all made me stronger.
 I’m grateful for every day I get to do this amazing art of human expression we call ballet.